Philosophy of Finance

 The program seeks to create the space necessary for this interdisciplinary approach, melding theory and practice, to cultivate a fullness and nuanced disposition towards the field of finance.

 The Philosophy of Finance Working Group meets monthly over lunch to explore fundamental questions raised in the practice of finance.
+To learn more about current and previous Philosophy of Finance Fellowships, please click here.

 Collaborate with us